 - Drexel Activities: A continuing interest and active participation in Drexel activities and the development of the University in all areas.

 The A.J.
-Drexel Paul Award is the highest honor bestowed by the Alumni Association.
+Drexel Paul Award is the highest honor bestowed by Drexel Alumni.

 Alumni Entrepreneur Award